 Properties in areas with high humidity have high moisture content which if allowed to enter beneath the structure, causes a buildup of moisture, making it more costly to maintain foundations.
 Using a moisture maintenance system can help make sure your home is not subject to moisture exposure.
 The latest technology ensures the underside of the structure is completely sealed off and de-humidifiers are installed to get rid of excess moisture that finds its way into the crawlspace.

 Do Foundation Damage Checks

 Unfortunately, by the time you realize these defects, you’re no longer dealing with minor issues implying professional intervention is needed.
 In most cases, water and poor drainage are to blame for these defects.
 Make sure you are aware of the types of systems beneath your home so you can stay on top of your property’s condition.

 Beware of Water

 Water is a major cause of foundation weakening and damage.
-Whether water gets into the crawlspace from cracks in your perimeter grade beam or through the air, support soils are weakened, eroded and damaged over time.
+Whether water gets into the crawlspace from cracks in your perimeter grade beam or through the air, support soils can be weakened, eroded and damaged over time.
 Once soil becomes softer or mud forms, your piers begin to settle causing gradual damage in walls and eventually, the entire structural damage.

 Regularly Inspect the Crawl Space

 Make an effort to inspect the crawl space after every six months and see whether there are any signs of movement.
 Fortunately, in a pier and beam structure, you can easily check because it is easy to see how the post meets the beam.
 You should be able to see whether there is angling of the piers or the pier has shifted position.
 Should this be the case, it is obvious movement has taken place and therefore, house structural damage is imminent.

 It is best to find signs of structural damage ahead of time.
 Checking beneath the home is the best way to catch big problems before they become huge.